From arriving at the festival to volunteering, take a look at our frequently asked questions...

 What should I do when I arrive?

-On arrival at Wales Millennium Centre, just show us the QR code that you received when you booked your festival pass.
+On arrival, just show us the QR code that you received when you booked your festival ticket.

 There's no need to print your ticket – just keep your e-ticket safe in your emails or add it to Apple Wallet, and show us the QR code on arrival.

-If you have booked multiple passes, you can share them with your group via email or text.
+If you have booked multiple tickets, you can share them with your group via email or text.
 Please share wisely.
 Once a QR code has been scanned upon entry, it will be deactivated.

-Your pass guarantees access to see the artists performing on the main Donald Gordon Theatre stage.
+Your ticket guarantees access to see the artists performing on the main Donald Gordon Theatre stage.

 Where can I stay during the festival?